Emerson College: Post-COVID and onward (2020–present)

 In December 2020, President Lee Pelton announced his planned departure from Emerson College in June 2021 to assume a new role as CEO and President of the Boston Foundation.
 Jay M. Bernhardt became the 13th president of Emerson College on June 1, 2023, after serving as dean of the Moody College of Communication at the University of Texas at Austin.
 Bernhardt's investiture ceremony at the Cutler Majestic Theatre on March 22, 2024, coincided with a pro-Palestinian demonstration.
 He told organizers they could demonstrate "immediately outside" the venue so long as doors stayed clear.
 When 12 students and one non-student were arrested for disturbing the peace, Bernhardt said the incident caused "deep distress and anxiety," reaffirmed that Emerson "cherish[es] respectful dialogue," and asked prosecutors to drop the charges.

-A month later, on April 25 2024, 118 people, including many Emerson students, were arrested (and several injured) after Boston Police cleared a Boylston Place Alley encampment that was part of the nationwide college protests against the Israel-Hamas War.
+A month later, on April 25, 2024, 118 people, including many Emerson students, were arrested after Boston Police cleared a Boylston Place Alley encampment on a public walkway that was part of the nationwide college protests against the Israel-Hamas War.
 In campus statements, Bernhardt noted that Emerson had urged the city to delay the sweep, sent staff to precincts, posted bail for students, cancelled classes so the community could process events, and pledged not to file campus disciplinary cases.
 On April 26th, 2024, the Student Government Association called for the resignation of President Bernhardt.

+In March 2025, Emerson announced its 2025-2030 strategic plan, Extraordinary Emerson 2030.